Neutering: Males (castration)

-Surgical alternatives (vasectomy, tubal ligation, "gomerization")
+Sterilization alternatives

+Hormone-Sparing Surgery

 Vasectomy: In a more delicate procedure than castration, the vasa deferentia – ducts that run from the testes to the penis – are cut then tied or sealed, to prevent sperm from entering into the urethra.
 Failure rates are insignificantly small.
 Breeders routinely have this procedure carried out on male ferrets and sheep to manipulate the estrus cycles of in-contact females.
 It is uncommon in other animal species.
 Because a vasectomy is usually a more expensive procedure, among pet-keepers it is more often performed on show animals, to cosmetically preserve their appearance (though depending upon the fancier organization, the procedure may invalidate the animal's candidacy for certain awards, or relegate it to a non-pedigree, generic "household pet" competition division, just as with full castration).

-Tubal ligation: Snipping and tying of fallopian tubes as a sterilization measure can be performed on female cats, dogs, and other species; it is essentially the female equivalent of vasectomy, but a more invasive procedure.
+Tubal ligation: Snipping and tying of oviducts as a sterilization measure can be performed on female cats, dogs, and other species; it is essentially the female equivalent of vasectomy, but a more invasive procedure.
 Risk of unwanted pregnancies is insignificantly small.
 Only a few veterinarians perform the procedure.

 Like other forms of neutering, vasectomy and tubal ligation eliminate the ability to produce offspring.
 They differ from neutering in that they leave the animal's levels and patterns of sex hormone unchanged.
-Both sexes will retain their normal reproductive behavior, and other than birth control, none of the advantages and disadvantages listed above apply.
+Both sexes will retain their normal reproductive behavior, and other than birth control, none of the advantages and disadvantages listed below apply.
 This method is favored by some people who seek minimal infringement on the natural state of companion animals to achieve the desired reduction of unwanted births of cats and dogs.